LazyCyborg/ptt/README.md

 ## Closing the app
-To close the app just press **Ctr + C** in the command line in the terminal Just close the tab in your browser
+To close the app just press **Ctr + C** in the command line in the terminal and just close the tab in your browser

 **Note that the first time one runs the app it will take some time since OpenAI's Whisper needs to be downloaded to your machine**